craftercms/docs/source/system-administrators/reindexing-content.rst

 ===========================================================
 Reindexing Content Without Disrupting Service in Production
 ===========================================================
 In some scenarios it's not possible/appropriate to delete a live index and wait for the index to rebuild in production.
-Perhaps the index is driving dyanamic features on the site that will break while the index is empty or being rebuilt.
+Perhaps the index is driving dynamic features on the site that will break while the index is empty or being rebuilt.
 In these scenarios you need a process for building the index off line and swapping it in.

 -------------------------------
 Step 1: Prepare a re-index core